Fujifilm Guides

 Exposure Comp-1/3 to -2/3

-Why these settings: Classic Chrome's muted color palette prevents the chaotic neon colors of nighttime from turning garish.
-Color at +2 brings enough saturation to make neon signs and colored lighting pop without going overboard.
-DR100 because you want full contrast at night, not the softened highlights of DR200/400.
-Highlights at +1 lets bright lights bloom slightly, mimicking the glow of light sources at night.
-Shadow at +2 pushes deep blacks, which gives night images their dramatic feel and separates lit subjects from dark backgrounds.
+Why these settings: Classic Chrome's muted palette prevents neon colors from going garish.
+Color at +2 brings enough saturation to make neon pop without going overboard.
+DR100 for full contrast.
+Highlights at +1 lets light sources bloom slightly, mimicking the glow of light at night.
+Shadow at +2 pushes deep blacks, separating lit subjects from dark backgrounds.

 Best subjects: Urban night streets, neon signs, rain-wet reflections, nightlife, moody cityscapes.